 Licorice contains various cosmeceutical compounds:

 It has been shown to have anti-inflammatory activity because it has been found to mimic cortisol in our bodies.
-Cortisol is a steroid hormone which is released in our body in response to stress.
+Cortisol is a steroid hormone that is released in our body in response to stress.
 It regulates and reduces inflammation in the body, so by glycyrrhizin mimicking cortisol it is indirectly having an anti-inflammatory effect.

-This has also been shown to reduce swelling, redness and itching in dermatitis (eczema).
+This has also been shown to reduce swelling, redness, and itching in dermatitis (eczema).

 Glabridin does more than just providing anti-aging properties!
-It is also inhibits the activity of an enzyme called tyrosinase which is known to be a key enzyme in determining the color of our skin and hair.
+It also inhibits the activity of an enzyme called tyrosinase which is known to be a key enzyme in determining the color of our skin and hair.
 Some people suffer from discoloration of the skin – examples include age spots or hyper-pigmentation.

 Skin lightening cosmetics are in hot demand all over the world..

 Luckily, naturally-occurring compounds such as glabridin have been found to be successful at lightening the color of skin.
-Studies have shown that glabridin also prevents UV-B induced pigmentation and exerts anti-inflammatory effectson the skin.
+Studies have shown that glabridin also prevents UV-B induced pigmentation and exerts anti-inflammatory effects on the skin.

 Sounds like a miracle herb right?
 So what more can this miracle herb do for my skin?

-Liquorice also contains a compound called liquiritin.
+Licorice also contains a compound called liquiritin.
 This chemical is particularly useful for treating melasma which is a tan or dark skin discoloration and is particularly common in women, especially those who live in areas of intense sunlight exposure, are pregnant or are taking oral contraceptives.